 The United Nations’ Minamata Convention on mercury was agreed in 2013 with a view to protecting human health and the environment from the adverse effects of mercury.
 Although mercury use has declined significantly in recent decades, mercury released into the air, water and land remains a serious threat to human health and the environment.

-Current EU policy bans exports of mercury, provides for the storage of mercury waste, restricts the use of mercury in various products and seeks to address pollution caused by it.
-However, there are some regulatory gaps between EU legislation and the Minamata Convention.
-The European Commission has recently submitted a legislative proposal aiming to align this legislation with the Convention in view of its ratification.
+EU policy banned exports of mercury, provided for the storage of mercury waste, restricted the use of mercury in various products and sought to address pollution caused by it.
+However, there were some regulatory gaps between EU legislation and the Minamata Convention.
+In February 2016, the European Commission submitted a legislative proposal aiming to align this legislation with the Convention in view of its ratification.

 - January 2017: Mercury: Aligning EU legislation with Minamata (5th edition)